wp-plugins/garees-random-image/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Garee's Random Image is a highly customizable WordPress-plugin that shows a random image anywhere on your blog.
+a highly customizable WordPress-plugin that shows a random image anywhere on your blog.

 == Description ==
-*Garee's Random Image* is a highly customizable WordPress-plugin that shows a random image anywhere on your blog.
-The output is generated from template-files or your own templates, which you can write with Mustache.
+*Garee's Random Image* shows a random image anywhere on your blog.
+The output is generated from template-files (html and css) or your own templates, which you can write with Mustache.

-Just insert the shortcode anywhere on your blog: `[random_image]`

-Use shortcode-attributes to further customize the image: `[random_image template='polaroid' category='30' polaroid_font_size='14px' polaroid_width='360px']`
+Check out the [live-demo](http://www.garee.ch/wordpress/garees-random-image/live-demo/) on the official [plugin-site](http://www.garee.ch/wordpress/garees-random-image/)

 Main-advantages:

 * CSS only included if shortcode found on page
 * highly customizable with Mustache-templates
+* only show pictures associated with a certain post-category
+* only show jpg, png or gif
+* choose from 6 different themes
+* easily write your own theme using html, css and images

+Just insert the shortcode anywhere on your blog: `[random_image]`

+Use shortcode-attributes to further customize the image:
+`[random_image template='polaroid' category='30' polaroid_font_size='14px' polaroid_width='360px']`

 == Installation ==